MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 <br><a name="switch"></a>

-## Command-line switches
+## Command line switches

-The following command-line switches are available for the administration utility.
+The following command line switches are available for the administration utility.

 |Switch|Description|Version|
 |----|-----|:---:|